-We are preparing to conduct our first Phase 3 clinical trials and may be unable to successfully complete it or any future clinical trials.
+We have completed enrollment of our first Phase 3 clinical trials for XYNGARI^{IM}, but that does not guarantee successful completion.
+We may be unable to successfully complete it or any future clinical trials.

-The conduct of a Phase 3 clinical trial is a complicated process.
+The conduct of a Phase 3 clinical program is a complicated process.
 Although members of our management team have conducted Phase 3 clinical trials in the past while employed at other companies, we as a company have not conducted a Phase 3 clinical trial before, and as a result may require more time and incur greater costs than we anticipate.
-Failure to include the correct treatment regimen, complete, or delays in, our Phase 3 clinical trials, could prevent us from or delay us in commencing future clinical trials for DMT310, obtaining regulatory approval of and commercializing our product candidates, which would adversely impact our financial performance.
-In addition, some of our competitors are currently conducting clinical trials for product candidates that treat the same indications as DMT310, and patients who are otherwise eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
+Failure to include the correct treatment regimen, complete, or delays in, our Phase 3 clinical trials, could prevent us from or delay us in commencing future clinical trials for XYNGARITM, obtaining regulatory approval of and commercializing our product candidates, which would adversely impact our financial performance.
+In addition, some of our competitors are currently conducting clinical trials for product candidates that treat the same indications as XYNGARITM, and patients who are otherwise eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.